qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

   This allows use of all the existing QGIS fill (and stroke) styles for rendering markers, e.g. gradient or shapeburst fills.
 * **Font marker**: similar to the simple marker symbol layer, except that it uses installed fonts to render the marker.
-Its additional specific properties
+Its additional properties
   are:

   * :guilabel:`Font family`